kevinmcmanus/ASTR3730_recitation/README.md

 # ASTR3730_recitation

-Course files/labs for recitation of ASTR 3730: Astrophysics I
+Course files/labs for the recitation of ASTR 3730: Astrophysics I (Fall 2021)

 See the "Recitations" page on Canvas for information about each lab/recitation.